Healthy Recipes using Sweetened Hibiscus Tea

 - In a bowl, mix sweetened hibiscus tea, soy sauce, honey, and minced garlic.

-- Place chicken breasts in a resealable bag and pour the marinade over them, sealing the bag tightly.
+- Place chicken breasts in a zip-lock bag and pour the marinade over them, sealing the bag tightly.

-- Marinate in the refrigerator for at least 2 hours, then grill until cooked through.
+- Marinate in the refrigerator for at least 2 hours before grilling until fully cooked.

 Hibiscus Tea Chia Pudding